scientific-python/blog.scientific-python.org/content/posts/numpy/numpy2/index.md

 significant performance, usability, and consistency improvements.
 Our approach for a long time has been to make incremental changes while carefully managing backward compatibility.
-This approach finally had to come to an end (for this one major release) with the significant improvements to NumPy's type system.
+This approach finally had to come to an end, for this one-off major release, with the significant improvements to NumPy's type system.
 The type system is fundamental to NumPy, and major behavioral changes could not be made incrementally, since mixing two different type systems would be a recipe for disaster.